How Accurate Are Above-Ground Biomass Estimates in Nature-Based Projects?

 Furthermore, satellite lidar, like what the entire GEDI program is based on, has very low data point density.
 For comparison, Sylvera's modeling strategy, which uses terrestrial, drone, and helicopter technology, collects 30-15,000x as many lidar data points per m2 as GEDI.

-Since legacy models only measure a maximum of 4,000 trees across 960 hectares, they don't have access to the depth of data that we do.
-For example, the Sylvera database contains 150,000 datapoints per m2, while allometry databases only have three (height, diameter, and weight.)
+Where legacy models measure a maximum of 4,000 trees across 960 hectares, Biomass Atlas contains data from over 25,000 trees resulting in 450B+ highly valuable data points.
+The Sylvera database contains 150,000 datapoints per m2, while allometry databases only have three (height, diameter, and weight.)

-But it doesn't stop there.
-The technology we use to scan trees, like airborne lidar via drones and helicopters, is six times more accurate than the technology used by allometric and satellite-only models.
+The technology we use to scan trees is six times more accurate than the technology used by allometric and satellite-only models.
+And crucially, Biomass Atlas delivers:

-What’s more, Sylvera has collected data from 80% of all NBS geographies across Africa, Latin America, Southeast Asia, and Australia.
-This gives us an incredible amount of data to work with, leading to more accurate forest structure and aboveground biomass estimations.
+Biomass Atlas has collected data from 80% of all NBS geographies across Africa, Latin America, Southeast Asia, and Australia, giving us an incredible foundation for accurate forest structure and aboveground biomass estimations.

 Real-world validation of forest AGB estimation

-So, how does Sylvera's optical remotely sensed data translate to real-world scenarios?
+So, how does this biomass data translate to real-world scenarios?

 When cross-validating data in Peru, Gabon, and Mozambique, our team found that Sylvera's regional remote sensing data model was able to estimate biomass within 1.3% (Peru) and 3% (Gabon) and 2% (Mozambique) of the ground truth value.
 For these same areas, traditional model estimates were inaccurate by 16% (Peru), 39% (Gabon), and 17% (Mozambique).